-The Senate has passed the National Anthem Bill 2024 to revert to the old national anthem, “Nigeria, we hail thee”.
+The Senate passed the National Anthem Bill 2024, which would restore the old national anthem, “Nigeria, We Hail Thee.”

-The bill, which speedily passed first and second readings on Thursday, now awaits assent into law by President Bola Tinubu.
+The bill, which speedily passed its first and second readings on Thursday, now awaits President Bola Tinubu’s assent.

 The Senate passed legislation to swap the national anthem from “Arise, O Compatriots” to “Nigeria, We Hail Thee.”
 The old anthem, composed when Nigeria gained independence on October 1, 1960, will replace the current anthem.

-The bill seeks to revive the anthem that was dropped in 1978 during Olusegun Obasanjo’s military administration.
+The bill seeks to revive the anthem dropped in 1978 during Olusegun Obasanjo’s military administration.

 Lillian Jean Williams, a British expatriate who lived in Nigeria during its independence, penned the lyrics for “Nigeria, We Hail Thee,” while Frances Berda composed the music.
-The anthem played a significant role in shaping Nigeria’s national identity and unity during the 1960s and late 1970s.
+The anthem significantly shaped Nigeria’s national identity and unity during the 1960s and late 1970s.

 Senate Leader Opeyemi Bamidele emphasised the anthem’s impact: “Upon rendition, it inspired deep patriotism among Nigerians.
 Those who lived through that era recognise its crucial role in our nation’s history, evoking nostalgia and fond memories of our early years.”